RAMI4ATM phase

 The Mie theory has been used to calculate aerosol particles radiative properties.
 The microphysical properties of the aerosol particles are described by a refractive index data file and a particle radius distribution.

 The radiative properties of the desert and continental particles are provided by the Desert aerosol radiative properties and Continental aerosol radiative properties data files, respectively.
+The format of these data files is the following:

 The spectral variability of the aerosol single scattering properties should be estimated at any wavelength at which the radiative transfer equation is solved assuming a linear interpolation from wavelengths at wich the values of the refractive indices are provided.